run-ai/docs/docs/Researcher/researcher-library/researcher-library-overview.md

 When installed, the library provides:

 *   Additional progress reporting and metrics
-*   Ability to dynamically stretch and compress jobs according to GPU availability.
 *   Support for experiment management when performing hyperparameter optimization

 The library is open-source and can be reviewed [here](https://github.com/run-ai/runai){target=_blank}.